training4developers/bootcamp_10162017/group-project.md

 - Each component and other classes should be in their own files.

-- Use Flexbox to organize the various buttons on the main page which start the workflows.

 ## Conditions of Victory

-- Three of the three workflows are completed.
+- Two of the three workflows are completed.

 - There are no errors in the console.